themorlan/openREM/docs/install_windows.rst

 Create a local service account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First we need to create an account that will allow the IIS worker to control the task workers.
+First we need to create a Windows user account that will allow the IIS worker to control the task workers.
 Most importantly, to kill a task if necessary.

 * Open the ``Server Manager``
 * In the navigation bar, click on ``Tools``